Child and baby health clinics

 We provide health services for babies and children to give them the best possible start in life.

 Newborn drop-in services

 Each centre provides different services, but all will generally provide free parenting and infant development information, feeding help and support.
-You don’t need an appointment to visit one of these clinics during their drop-in hours.

 Child health clinics